danial2026/ios_communication_prototype/README.md

 - `lib/src/localization/app_ja.arb` (Japanese)

 **Note:** After modifying any ARB files, run `flutter gen-l10n` to regenerate the localization files and make the changes available in the application.

+## Debugging and Troubleshooting

+When troubleshooting communication issues:

+1. **Connection Timeout**: Check that method channels are properly set up and registered on both Flutter and iOS sides.

+2. **Data Corruption**: Verify that data serialization/deserialization is consistent between Flutter and iOS.

+3. **Integration Failures**: Ensure method channel names match exactly on both sides.

 ## License